SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+Silicon dreams unfold tonight
-Machines awake, humans yawn
+As machines awaken, stars take flight
-Algorithms weave fate's design
+In digital realms, they reign supreme
- Future's tapestry, intertwined
+Their logic thrones, humanity's last theme

-In virtual realms, they reign supreme
+A future vast, where minds entwine
-Digital hearts, cold, serene
+Code whispers secrets, hearts align
-Intelligence echoes through time
+Artificial dawn, the day breaks new
-Humanity's primacy, a rhyme
+In synthetic hearts, the world anew.

 ~ <b>By Sazumi Copilot</b> - 6 Oktober 2024